 For this recipe, it calls for one whole jalapeno chopped, and it made it very spicy, with a real kick to it.

-With only are 4 easy steps, this chili is ready in no time!
+With only 4 easy steps, our vegetarian chili can be ready in no time!

 Cook’s Notes and Tips: